em3ndez/tiny-web-server/README.md

       ✓ Then it should return the user profile for Thelma When a server is started
       ✓ Then a endpoint can't be added anymore
-  When using standalone TinyWeb.SocketServer without TinyWeb.Server
+  When using standalone Tiny.WebSocketServer without Tiny.WebServer
-    ✓ Then it should echo three messages plus -1 -2 -3 back to the client When using TinyWeb.SocketServer with TinyWeb.Server and a contrived webSocket endpoint ✓ Then it should echo three modified messages back to the client (twice) When using standalone TinyWeb.SocketServer without TinyWeb.Server
+    ✓ Then it should echo three messages plus -1 -2 -3 back to the client When using Tiny.WebSocketServer with Tiny.WebServer and a contrived webSocket endpoint ✓ Then it should echo three modified messages back to the client (twice) When using standalone Tiny.WebSocketServer without Tiny.WebServer
     ✓ Then it should echo three messages plus -1 -2 -3 back to the client Given a mocked ExampleApp
     When accessing the Greeting GET endpoint